primefaces/primefaces/docs/9_0/components/ajaxbehavior.md

 ## Events
 Default client side events are defined by components that support client behaviors, for input components it is _onchange_ and for command components it is _onclick_.
-In order to override the DOM event to trigger the ajax request use _event_ option.
-In following example, ajax request is triggered when key is up on input field.
+In order to override the DOM event to trigger the AJAX request use _event_ option.
+In following example, AJAX request is triggered when key is up on input field.

 ```xhtml